SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 ## Enabling Personalization in Spartacus

-In `app.module.ts`, add the following to the settings in the `StorefrontModule.withConfig` section:
+In `app.module.ts`, add the following to the settings in the `B2cStorefrontModule.withConfig` section:

 ```
 personalization: {